ANATG 502 |

 See More |

-This course is the first of a two-course series that introduces the philosophical assumptions, theories, and frames of reference underlying the practice of occupational therapy.
-The various aspects of professional reasoning are also introduced, culminating in the integration of these assumptions, theories, and frames of reference with professional reasoning to guide intervention with clients.
+This course solidifies the philosophical assumptions, theories, and frames of reference underlying the practice of occupational therapy.
+The various aspects of professional reasoning are also reviewed, culminating in the integration of these assumptions, theories, and frames of reference with professional reasoning to guide intervention with clients.

 Credits: 3